Protospi/Hospital-Travelers-Guide/README.md

 # Hospital-Travelers-Guide

-This project repo was created as a version control and file storage/share/collaborate.
-The main purpose of this project is the developement of an prototype application that will be presented as a data product for the stakeholders of a travel insurance company for approval.
+This project repo was created as a version control and file storage/share/collaborate platform.
+The main purpose of this project is the developement of a prototype application that will be presented as a data product for the stakeholders of a travel insurance company for approval.
 The purpose of the application is to guide traveler to the __near hospitals__ based on they're location coordinates.

 ***